9th8/up-to-date-real-world-haskell/23-gui-programming-with-gtk2hs.md

 import three additional components, however.
 First, we have `Graphics.UI.Gtk`, which provides most of the GTK+ functions we will be using.
 Both this module and `Database.HDBC` provide a function named `disconnect`.
-Since we\'ll be using the HDBC version, but not the GTK+ version, we don\'t import that function from `Graphics.UI.Gtk`.
+Since we'll be using the HDBC version, but not the GTK+ version, we don't import that function from `Graphics.UI.Gtk`.
 `Graphics.UI.Gtk.Glade` contains functions needed for loading and working with our Glade file.

 We also import `Control.Concurrent`, which has the basics needed for multi-threaded programming.
-We\'ll use a few functions from here as described above once we get into the guts of the program.
-Next, let\'s define a type to store information about our GUI.
+We'll use a few functions from here as described above once we get into the guts of the program.
+Next, let's define a type to store information about our GUI.

 :::: captioned-content